Deaths hit 45 at Virginia care home called 'virus's dream' - KVIA

 “A publicly funded nursing home is a virus’s dream,” said Dr. Jim Wright, Canterbury’s medical director.
 “It is the best place for a virus to be.
 People are close together.
 Their immune systems are compromised.
 It is just a tinderbox for that match.”

 Studies have shown nursing homes heavily dependent on Medicaid for revenue have fewer nurses and other staff per patient than average and lower quality of care overall.
-And some off the biggest outbreaks so far have been at homes tied closely to the government payment program, including ones in Wayne, West Virginia, and the Crown Heights section of Brooklyn in New York.
+And some of the biggest outbreaks so far have been at homes tied closely to the government payment program, including ones in Wayne, West Virginia, and the Crown Heights section of New York City’s Brooklyn borough.

 Canterbury, which had about 160 residents before its outbreak, was thrown into turmoil from the first COVID-19 diagnosis on March 18.
 Many of the staff who work at multiple facilities — Wright couldn’t say exactly how many — quit because they otherwise wouldn’t have been able to continue at their other jobs.
 Other workers began to get sick themselves.